Is it the right size and shape?

-Did you know that our Toyota Fleet specialists can help plan the entire fit out of your vehicle?
+Did you know that our Toyota Dealer can help plan the entire fit out of your vehicle?
 This way you can get on with your work, while we organise experts to create the perfect work vehicle for you.

 Is driving your business?

 For tour operators and private bus companies, your vehicle doesn’t just help your business, it is your business.
 That means the vehicle, fuel and upkeep could be tax deductible.
 Of course if you’re claiming tax deductions, it means you’ll have to keep on top of your records.
 Reading our guide for keeping track of tax expenses may help.